Configuring Solace OpenMAMA Bridges

 - Client Certificate

 AUTHENTICATION_SCHEME_CLIENT_CERTIFICATE session property sets a client certificate authentication scheme.
-Client certificate authentication allows a client to prove its identity to the message broker through an X509v3 client certificate.
+Client certificate authentication allows a client to prove its identity to the event broker through an X509v3 client certificate.
 This authentication scheme also requires the client to use a secure connection (refer to Creating Secure Sessions).

 AUTHENTICATION_SCHEME_GSS_KRB session property sets a Kerberos authentication scheme.
 Kerberos authentication authenticates a connecting client using a ticket that the client obtains through an approved Ticket Granting Service (TGS).